davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ![AmdahlsLaw](images/AmdahlsLaw.svg)

-Amdahl's law tells us that the maximum speedup of a program is limited by the sequental parts of the program.
+Amdahl's law tells us that the maximum speedup of a program is limited by the sequential parts of the program.
 If you write a program with 95% of its execution able to be run in parallel, even with thousands of processors the maximum speedup in the programs execution is limited to 20x.

-Think about the programs that you work on every day, how much of their execution is parallisable?
+Think about the programs that you work on every day, how much of their execution is parralisable?

 ## Dynamic Optimisations